Veterans & Military Families Create

 Retired U.S. Air Force Master Sergeant

-I am a Vietnam Veteran and Enduring Freedom Veteran.
-I retired from the Federal Aviation Administration Past Commander, VFW Post 3282, Port Orange, and was inducted to the Florida Veterans Hall of Fame in 2018 by Governor Scott.
+I am a veteran of both the Vietnam War and Operation Enduring Freedom.
+I retired as a United States Air Force Master Sergeant in 2011 and also retired after 28 years with the Federal Aviation Administration.
+I'm a past commander of VFW Post 3282 of Port Orange and was inducted to the Florida Veterans Hall of Fame in 2018 by Governor Scott.

 Wife of U.S. Air Force Active Duty Service Member